eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 becomes available or it may reroute to an alternative parking area.
 For the latter behaviour a `parkingAreaReroute`-definition must be specified.
 This rerouter definition defines a set of parking areas that may be mutually used as alternatives.
-Rerouting two another parking area is triggered in two
+Rerouting to another parking area is triggered in two
 cases:

 - when a vehicle reaches a parkingArea and is unable to stop due to